-Do not hesitage to give us a call.
+Do not hesitate to give us a call.
 We are an expert team and we are happy to talk to you.

 + 51 940 415 851

-Departing Cusco at 5:00 am, you’ll take a 3-hour scenic drive passing through the village of Mollepata until the trailhead of Marcoccasa.
-Here you’ll meet the expert horsemen and trek team, and relax a bit before the hike.
-As you experience this first-day adventure, you’ll fall in love with the majestic beauty of the snow-capped mountains that embellish the scenery, and get a first glimpse of the renowned Salkantay (6,264m./20,551ft.).
+Get ready for this once-in-a-lifetime experience!
+You’ll depart Cusco after an early pickup at 4:00 a.m., for a 3-hour scenic drive to stop at the village of Mollepata for a short brief and have an optional breakfast.
+We’ll then reach the trailhead of Callacancha.
+Here you’ll meet the expert horsemen and trek team, and stretch your legs before the hike.
+Start a moderate walk as you experience this first-day adventure, falling in love with the majestic beauty of the snow-capped mountains that embellish the scenery, and get a first glimpse of the renowned Salkantay (6,264m./20,551ft.).

 At Soraypampa you’ll get settled in at the exclusive Sky Camp and have time at leisure for lunch.
 After a break, you’ll have the option to take a 3-hour hike up to the famed Humantay Lake, tucked away in the bottom of the stunning peak of Humantay Glacier.
 Camp for the night at one of the Sky Domes, sleeping under a spectacular star show through the glass.

 • Difficulty: Moderate • Distance covered: 12 km / 7.45 mi • Meals: Lunch, Dinner

 Today you’ll wake up with the sunlight to enjoy breakfast and hot drinks, and start the hike towards the highest point of the trek, the Salkantay Pass (4,600m./15,092ft.) reached by a 7-kilometer path and over 3 hours through a steep but rewarding ascent.